frodef/nilan-cts600-homeassistant/README.md

 ventilation unit's mode (auto, heat, cool, or off) and its target temperature.
 You can also set the fan speed (1, 2, 3, or 4).
 Finally, the thermometer in the physical control panel (Nilan sensor T15) is replaced with any HA entity, typically a temperature sensor.
+Also, there are button entities corresponding to the physical buttons, and separate sensor entities for the text display and various temperatures and fan speed.

 ![CTS600](https://nilanireland.ie/wp-content/uploads/2013/08/CTS-600-1.png "CTS600")